PaulyWauly2to2/hugo-theme-novela/content/post/don-t-be-afraid-to-speak-up.md

 +++
 authors = ["Paul Graham"]
 date = 2022-05-09T23:00:00Z
-excerpt = "The merest thought of speaking to groups of people is something that used to terrify me.
-As someone who has suffered with confidence issues, I felt real anxiety just as an audience member." hero = "/images/ryan-quintal-t8_tn3tqmoi-unsplash.jpg" title = "Don’t be afraid to speak"
+excerpt = "the merest thought of speaking to groups of people was something that would terrify me" hero = "/images/ryan-quintal-t8_tn3tqmoi-unsplash.jpg" title = "Don’t be afraid to speak"